MattGoldwater/no-package-manager-backend-test/README.md

 curl https://registry.npmjs.org/express/-/express-4.17.1.tgz | tar -xz && mv package express
 ```

 While this command is fast, it doesn't install a packages sub-dependencies.
 I could continue to try to figure out a way to automate this process, but at that point I'd basically be making my own package manager.
-So I'll move on for now.
+So I'll move on.

 Next, I added the following code to index.js in the server directory: